Curvature function renormalisation, topological phase transitions and multicriticality: CRG analysis of the extended Kitaev model

-Here, we consider the 1D Kitaev spinless p-wave superconducting chain\cite{Kitaev2001} with both nearest and next-nearest coupling terms. \cite{koppchakravarthy2005,NiuChungHsuMandalRaghuChakravarthy2012,ThakurathiDiptiman2013}.
+Here, we consider the 1D Kitaev spinless p-wave superconducting chain\cite{Kitaev2001} with both nearest and next-nearest coupling terms\cite{koppchakravarthy2005,NiuChungHsuMandalRaghuChakravarthy2012,ThakurathiDiptiman2013}.
 The Hamiltonian is given by,

 where $g$ is the chemical potential, $t_{1,2}$ are the nearest(NN) and next-nearest-neighbour(NNN) hopping terms and $\lambda_{1,2}$ represent NN and NNN superconductor pairing terms respectively.
 We take the pairing amplitudes $\lambda_1$ and $\lambda_2$ to be real.
-This model was studied in detail in Ref. \onlinecite{NiuChungHsuMandalRaghuChakravarthy2012} for $\lambda_1=\lambda_2$ and $t_1=t_2$ where the different topological phases of this system were analyzed.
-Here we remove this constraint to extend our parameter space.
+The real pairing amplitude makes the Hamiltonian time reversal symmetric.
+When the Hamiltonian is expressed in Bloch-Boguliobov-de Gennes form in momentum space, it is also particle-hole symmetric.
+In the topological classification scheme, the model falls in the BDI class.
+This model was studied in detail in Ref. \onlinecite{NiuChungHsuMandalRaghuChakravarthy2012} for $\lambda_1=\lambda_2$ and $t_1=t_2$ where the different topological phases of this system were analyzed, and the topological invariant was shown to be given by the winding number $Z$.
+Here we remove the constraint on the parameters to extend our parameter space.
 After Fourier transformation, the Hamiltonian can be written in the Boguliobov-de Gennes form in the basis $(c^{\dagger}_k, c_{-k})$ as